Gare de Lyon (Paris Métro): Line 1

+In the Lyon-Rapée service tunnel was later built a short platform on whose eastern side ran the Voie des Finances, a narrow-gauge (60 cm), single-track railway to the cellars of the Metro administrative building on the Quai de la Rapée.
+During the metro’s nighttime closures from 1937 to 1967, end-of-day cash receipts were collected and the next day’s tickets distributed by an armored train along a Quai de la Rapée-Place d'Italie-Étoile-Gare de Lyon circuit.
+At the shared platform in the service tunnel, the cash and tickets were exchanged with the small-gauge train that shuttled to the Metro’s safes.
+The trains and the Voie were the focus of Alex Joffé’s 1965 heist comedy, La Grosse Caisse (The Big Swag).
+The film used location footage of the metro and the Place Mazas area, but the dialogue scenes in the Quai de la Rapée station and in the service tunnel were shot on studio sets.

+As part of the automation of line 1, the station's platforms were raised during the weekend of 18 and 19 July 2009 in order to receive platform screen doors.
+The latter were installed in November 2010.
+Since December 2012, it has become, with the automation of line 1, the only transfer station served by metro lines that are all automatic.

 Line 14

 The station of Line 14 was opened on 15 October 1998.
 It is located south of the Gare de Lyon in the Rue de Bercy, next to the stations of RER lines A and D. It has two lines on either side of a large central platform.
 Between the eastbound lane from Olympiades and the RATP headquarters is an exotic garden.

 The STIF board of directors decided on 27 May 2009 to provide funding in 2010 for a third access in the middle of the platform to facilitate movement within the busy and relatively narrow station.
 This new access will join the existing bridge over the tracks, which currently provides access to the RER, but is not used to access Line 14.
 This would separate the flow of arriving and departing passengers.